 Big Brother strikes again—and this time, the blow is lower than the case involving Getty Images covered on the #Strella blog a few years ago.

-The most recent way to shake down small businesses comes in the form of citing copyright infringement on images generated in link previews on social media.
+The most recent way to try to collect from small businesses comes in the form of citing copyright infringement on images generated in link previews on social media.
 (The images, because they’re embedded in blog posts, appear when articles are shared on Facebook, LinkedIn, Twitter, etc.)

 Here’s an example: